- "

 Brown,

-guitarist John Squire, b****ist Mani and
+guitarist John Squire, b****ist Mani, and

 drummer Reni.
-The band
+The

-released their debut album, The
+Stone Roses released their eponymous debut album...

 -